8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/story-points/content.md

 How much larger?

-We talked and agreed Item A is now twice the size of Item B. Therefore, we mark Item B with 5 story points.
+We talked and agreed Item A is now twice the size of Item B. Therefore, we mark Item A with 10 story points.
 (Item D is now at the top of the list.)

 - Large batch:
 	1. Item D